 Recycle Cutting Collage

-To keep learning about recycling students made a cutting collage with newspapers.
-I cut the newspaper into one in strips and placed dot markers on the table.
+To build on the recycling theme, students made a cutting collage with newspapers.
+I cut the newspaper into strips and placed dot markers on the table.
 Students cut the newspaper strips up and glued them to the paper.
-Last they dotted their collage with the dot markers.
+Lastly, they dotted their collage with the dot markers.

-Do you want ALL the Community Helper printables (plus a ton more)?
+Do you want ALL the Community Helpers activities and printables (plus a ton more)?
 Grab my Community Helper Math and Literacy Centers pack HERE from my TPT store.
-I created all the activities for you so all you have to do is print and prep!
+I created all the activities for you, so all you have to do is print and prep!

-Love these community helper activities?
+Love these community helpers activities?
 Pin this image!